buildingSMART/foundation-API/README.md

 ## 1.5 Http Status Codes

-The BSI APIs rely on the regular Http Status Code definitions.
+Web-based APIs rely on the regular Http Status Code definitions.
 Good sources are [Wikipedia](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) or the [HTTP/1.1 Specification](https://tools.ietf.org/html/rfc7231).

 Generally, these response codes shall be used in the API:
 * `200 - OK` for `GET` requests that return data or `PUT` requests that update data
 * `201 - Created` for `POST` requests that create data
+* `403 - Forbidden` for requests that can't be fulfilled because the user is not authorized to perform them

 `POST` and `PUT` requests do usually include the created resource in the response body.
 Exceptions to this rule are described in the specific section for the resource.

 ## 1.6 Error Response Body Format

-BCI APIs have a specified error response body format [error.json](Schemas_draft-03/error.json).
+All Open CDE APIs have a specified error response body format [error.json](schemas/error.json).

 ## 1.7 DateTime Format